au-ts/lionsos_docs/content/_index.md

 1. The system is static: it does not adapt to changing hardware, and does not load components at runtime.
-There is a mechanism for swapping componens _of the same type_ at runtime, to implement policy changes, or to reboot a virtual machine with a new Linux kernel.
+There is a mechanism for swapping components _of the same type_ at runtime, to implement policy changes, or to reboot a virtual machine with a new Linux kernel.